musevi/startup/README.md

 Update Feb 24
 I'm happy with how the HTML and CSS looks, I think it matches my vision really well.
 I know I'll have to change how I did the CSS and bootstrap stuff, I didn't even make a separate file for style.
 I'll have to update that.

+Update March 6
+I feel like even the basic SIMON javascript takes a lot of code for something relatively simple.
+Fortunately, JS is pretty similar to C++ so I don't think I'll be too lost but hopefully I'll be able to apply what I learned to my startup.
+I think how the SIMON application maintains and updates the scoring table will carry over really well to what I'm trying to do with my website.